gtushar2910/BigBlueButton_Spot_Instance/README.md

 ## Post-Install

-Post installation configuration is still pretty much manual.
-You will need to refer to [scalelite official docs](https://github.com/blindsidenetworks/scalelite#administration) to learn more how to administer your pool.
+It will take about 15 minutes to complete the installation of BigBlueButton Server.
+Once the BigBlueButton Server is installaed, you can access it via the URL that you have provided in the variables.tfvars file (i.e. bbb.example.com in this case).

+## Remove

-In case you need to destroy the resources, the process is similar for both [`bootstrap`](bootstrap) and [`template`](template):
+In case you need to destroy the resources, the process is like this :

 ```sh
 terraform destroy --auto-approve -var-file=../vars/variables.tfvars